Moving to Houston Guide

 - Energy Corridor / Westchase work.
 Katy, Cypress, Fulshear, Memorial.

 - North-side corporate (Exxon, HP).
-The Woodlands, Spring, Klein.
+Spring, Klein, Tomball.

 - Galleria / Uptown work.
 Memorial, Cypress, Bellaire, Katy.

 - Hybrid / remote.
-Wider net — anywhere with the right schools and price band.
+Wider net, anywhere with the right schools and price band.

 Texas closing realities for relocators